Updated on 10/23/2019 Originally posted on 4/28/2018

-Lincoln National is offering some policy holders the opportunity to receive an “Enhanced Cash Surrender Value” if they surrender their life insurance policies within a specific time frame.
-We began to receive letters from the carrier a few weeks back, along with a Frequently Asked Questions (FAQ) brochure explaining the offer.
+Last year, Lincoln National was offering some policy holders the opportunity to receive an “Enhanced Cash Surrender Value” if they surrendered their life insurance policies within a specific time frame.
+A few weeks before this was widely known, we began to receive letters from the carrier, along with a Frequently Asked Questions (FAQ) brochure explaining the offer.

 The offer is not unlike offers extended to variable annuity policy holders after the 2008-09 financial crisis.
 At that time, holders of variable annuities with guaranteed minimum income benefits (GMIB), typically in the 6-7% range, were offered additional incentives over and above their annuity’s value to surrender the contracts.
-Those offers continue today with two carriers in the last few months reportedly “enticing” consumers to surrender their annuity “in exchange for some incentive such as a cash lump sum or another product from the insurer.”
+Those offers continue today with a few carriers in the last couple of years reportedly “enticing” consumers to surrender their annuity “in exchange for some incentive such as a cash lump sum or another product from the insurer.”
 In fact, variable annuity buyout offers have occurred “among at least one or two carriers every year for the past four to five years.”
 (1)

 According to a report by Moody’s, “companies selling VA’s with guarantees misestimated and underpriced” the product.
 The mistake “forced insurers to take significant, unexpected earnings charges and write-downs.”
 (2)